razster/EpicEditor/README.md

 ## Why

 Because, WYSIWYGs suck.
 Markdown is quickly becoming the replacement.
-[GitHub](http://github.com), [Stackoverflow](http://stackoverflow.com), and even blogging apps like [Posterous](http://posterous.com) are now supporting Markdown.
+[GitHub](http://github.com), [Stackoverflow](http://stackoverflow.com) are now supporting Markdown.
 EpicEditor allows you to create a Markdown editor with a single line of JavaScript:

 ```javascript
 var editor = new EpicEditor().load();